Kingto89/ROMetrics/assets/forensics_modules/module_001.md

 **Checkpoint — Trial B (Q1)**

-Which of the following best explains the effect of carbohydrate fuel on the subject during Trial B?
+Which of the following best explains the effect of EARLY carbohydrate fuel on the subject during Trial B?

 A. Fuel adds energy while slightly raising lactate, due to glycolysis.
 B. Fuel adds energy without changing lactate, under anaerobic conditions.